opengauss-mirror/docs/content/en/docs/Developerguide/installing-postgis.md

 3. Install  **autoconf**  and  **automake**.  **autoconf**  and  **automake**  are required to compile and install the  **JSON-C**  package.
 If autoconf and automake do not exist in the database instance, you can install them by mounting the OS image.
 4. Install the libraries that PostGIS depends on.
     1. Obtain the PostGIS source code from  [https://opengauss.obs.cn-south-1.myhuaweicloud.com/dependency/postgis-xc-master-2020-09-17.tar.gz](https://opengauss.obs.cn-south-1.myhuaweicloud.com/dependency/postgis-xc-master-2020-09-17.tar.gz).
-Save it to the  _$GAUSSHOME_  directory.
+Save it to the  *$GAUSSHOME*  directory.
 Download the compressed package, decompress it, and rename the folder  **postgis-xc**.

-    2. Copy the patch delivered with the installation package to the PostGIS folder.
+    2. Download the patch file from https://gitee.com/opengauss/openGauss-third\_party/blob/master/gpl\_dependency/postgis/postgis\_2.4.2-1.patch.
+Save the patch file to the *$GAUSSHOME* directory and install the patch.

         ```
         cd $GAUSSHOME/postgis-xc/
-        patch -p1 < $GAUSSHOME/share/postgis/postgis_2.4.2-1.patch
+        patch -p1 < $GAUSSHOME/postgis_2.4.2-1.patch
         ```

+    3. Download the header file on which PostGIS depends from https://gitee.com/opengauss/openGauss-third\_party/blob/master/gpl\_dependency/postgis/extension\_dependency.h.
+Save the header file to *$GAUSSHOME***/include/postgresql/server/**.

-    3. Separately compile GEOS, PROJ, JSON-C, Libxml2, and PostGIS, and generate the corresponding dynamic link libraries.
+    4. Separately compile GEOS, PROJ, JSON-C, Libxml2, and PostGIS, and generate the corresponding dynamic link libraries.
 Compiling commands are as follows:

         -   Geos